Request Information

 SOCIAL STUDIES 6B

-Second Semester: Students explore the geographic, political, economic, and cultural development of ancient Greece, Rome, and China.
+Second Semester: Students explore the geographic, political, economic, and cultural development of Ancient Greece, Rome, and China.
 The course examines the birth and spread of Judaism, Christianity, Taoism, and Confucianism.
 Students apply historical thinking skills to understand the implications of ancient literature, art, and philosophy on later Western culture.

 • Physical Ed – Semester